geoman-io/leaflet-geoman/README.md

 ### Options

-You have the following powerful options available when drawing and editing your layers.
+You have many options available when drawing and editing your layers (described above).
-Set options per layer or through global options.
+You can set the options per layer as described above, or you can set them globally for all layers.
+This is especially useful when you use the toolbar and can't change the options programatically.

 Examples: